 The cobblestone streets in Obidos are lined with cute cottages, small cafes with outdoor seating, and a historic castle.
 Moreover, the nearby 16th-century aqueduct is also worth seeing in Obidos.
 Most people only visit Obidos for a day trip, but staying overnight in a medieval town would be a wonderful experience.

-Certainly, the main attraction to this town is the castle.
-Take a walk along the old medieval walls for beautiful views of the countryside.
+Certainly, the main attraction of this town is the castle.
+Take a walk along the old medieval walls for beautiful countryside views.
 Please note that there are no handrails for safety.
 In total, the walk is 1.5km.

 If you wish to see the castle interior, you’ll need a night’s stay at the luxurious Pousada do Castelo.
 I highly recommend this if you’ve never stayed in a castle.

 Igreja de Santa Maria

 The main church in the center of town is Saint Mary’s.
 Over the year, the structure underwent many changes.
 A major earthquake in the 15oos caused a small amount of damage to the medieval structure, leading to its current Mannerist style construction.

 Nearly every inch of the interior walls is covered in ancient tiles from the 1600s and 1700s period.

 Santa Maria is also the church where King Afonso married his cousin in 1441 at a very you age.
 Something worth noting, outside the church, you’ll see a stone pillory marking the spot where a fisherman had brought back the body of the queen’s son.